 Types of home sales

-Real estate auctions and open inspections can proceed with certain conditions - SA COVID-19 restrictions
+Auctions and open inspections can proceed with certain conditions - SA COVID-19 restrictions

 The way a home is offered for sale will determine how you should prepare for the purchase.